vanHeemstraSystems/ballerina-composer-headstart/100/100/README.md

 Now that VS Code is installed on your CentOS system you can launch it either from the command line by typing ```code``` or by clicking on the VS Code icon (Applications -> Programming -> Visual Studio Code).

+***NOTE***: If you do not have a graphical desktop environment, see https://github.com/vanHeemstraSystems/kde-headstart

 When you start VS Code for the first time, a window should appear.

 You can now start installing extensions and configuring VS Code according to your preferences.